Probabilistic Counters for Privacy Preserving Data Aggregation: Technical Lemmas and Proofs Related to Differential Privacy of Morris Counter

 \section{Technical Lemmas and Proofs Related to Differential Privacy of Morris Counter}

 For the sake of completeness, we present here proofs of all technical lemmas that are not directly connected to Theorem \ref{thm:main}.
 Some of computations are supported by Wolfram Mathematica ver.11.3 (\cite{Mathematica}).
 Whenever we obtain a result in this manner, we indicate it by $\WM$ sign.
-Usually results are precise, however in some cases, final forms are attained numerically.\\ We often struggle with expressions of a pattern $1-{1}/{y}$, so let us denote this function as $a(y)$ to abbreviate formulas.
+Usually results are precise, however in some cases, final forms are attained numerically.

+We often struggle with expressions of a pattern $1-{1}/{y}$, so let us denote this function as $a(y)$ to abbreviate formulas.